THE BOY IN THE GIVING TREE IS A RUTHLESS MONSTER WHO MUST BE STOPPED

 Part of you feels frustrated with The Boy for being gone so long.
-He looks like he’s pushing 40, making it 25 or so years since he came by to hit The Tree up for money while she has spent this time bolted to the ground, able only to wait for his return.
+Based on his appearance, it looks like 25 or so years have passed since he came by to hit The Tree up for money while she has spent this time bolted to the ground, able only to wait for his return.
 But you also know that we all eventually spread our wings.
 We move to another city and we say we’ll visit.
 Then we decide to spend Thanksgiving out there because it’s just easier, ya know?
 And suddenly more years than you can count have passed and where has the time gone?
 But seeing The Boy finally come back to visit, you can feel the happiness in The Tree.
 I don’t know if shock is a typo in place of the word “shook” or intentional, but it just feels right.
 A cross between shook and shocked, creating an even stronger word that conveys an even stronger emotion accompanying the return of her friend, The Boy.
 Finally, after all these years, they’ll be able to play again.

 Wait what?
 Dude, you’ve been gone for 20+ years.
 How about “Hello,” “It’s good to see you,” “I missed you.”
 Now you finally come back and the first thing you say after “I don’t have time for you” is “Give me a house”?
 Just to be clear, there’s only one way that a tree giving you a house can go.
 And that is to encourage you to actually start sawing off pieces of her body.
 This is like Jeffrey Dahmer going up to a victim and talking about how it would be nice if he had some human legs to play with.